-Yudane toured to Indonesia, Singapore and Australia with the NZ Trio in late 2007.
+In 2007, Yudane toured with the NZ Trio to Indonesia, Singapore and Australia.
 Their performance of his collaboration with Jack Body received the following review:

 Paradise Regained, a work dedicated to the victims of the Bali bombing, is succinct, dramatic and technically ferocious and was beautifully executed by pianist Sarah Watkins and I Wayan Gde Yudane on an Indonesian xylophone-like gangsa.